kernelcrash/msx-rom-and-floppy-emulator/README.md

    can appear a bit rough to the stm32f4
  - see if the _SlotSelect signal is low.
 If its not then exit.
  - Next we need to figure out if we're simply emulating a normal ROM cart, or whether we're emulating a disk rom, and will be using disk images.
-A the moment its one or the other.
+At the moment its one or the other.
 If you want disks then you can't have other carts as the only ROM being emulated will be the disk ROM (which is a basic 16k ROM).
- - So if its a disk ROM, then we emulate the 16K disk ROM, and also enable access to the emulated floppy disk controller at 0x7ff8-0x7fff (replcated at 0xbff8-0xbfff)
+ - So if its a disk ROM, then we emulate the 16K disk ROM, and also enable access to the emulated floppy disk controller at 0x7ff8-0x7fff (replicated at 0xbff8-0xbfff)
+ - If its a ROM cartridge, then we need to quickly translate any 'Mapper' bank selection such that the appropriate 8K block is presented.
+Conversely a 'write' allows the ROM to write to the Mapper bank registers (which differ depending on the Mapper type).